Frequently Asked Questions (FAQ’s)

 This material is current for the 2024 grant cycle.
 It is reviewed before each new round of funding.

-Please bear in mind that all decisions about which projects receive funding will be made by a panel of independent artists and arts professionals, not Sinew Fund staff.
+Following a review of qualifying proposals, award recommendations will be made by a panel of independent artists and art professionals.
 These FAQs are intended to help clarify the guidelines so you will have the best chance of success.
 Still, ultimately the outcome will depend on the quality and inventiveness of your proposal and how the panel rates it relative to all the other applications.

 • Our definition of Lakota visual creatives considers many disciplines, mediums, formats, educational backgrounds, and life experiences.
 This includes the continuum of Lakota visual arts.
 The continuum of visual Lakota arts is all inclusive of Lakota made visual arts; traditional arts, cultural arts, contemporary arts, unconventional arts, and everything in between.
 We do not try to limit or gatekeep what these terms mean.
 The most straightforward description the Sinew Fund can give is those who identify their creative practice, whether based on culture, social commentary, something else, or the impulse to create as artistic.
 The Sinew Fund is made possible for projects that are strongly based in visual arts.
 Multidisciplinary projects are welcome, as long as the primary focus is visual arts based.
 Projects that do not have a strong visual arts component will not be considered for funding.